 Together with my great collegues I am also working on several smaller projects including a machine learning approach to derive ideological positioning and its dependency on the political discourse based on press releases by the German political parties, and a rigorous test of the conflicting hypotheses regarding the changes in citizenship and democratic norms over one’s lifespan.
 I am involved in a project examining the persistence of the winner-loser effects after elections.
 Additionally, I work on a project investigating the peculiarities of information search processes in the political domain based on the Attraction Search Effect.

 I make use of several statistical software in my projects.
 I mainly work with R for multivariate analysis and web scraping as well as Python for natural language processing and machine learning projects.
-Additionally, I use Stata and MPlus for specific research projects and am able to work with SPSS.
-I use MS Office and LaTeX as text processing and presenting tools.
+Additionally, I use Stata and MPlus for specific research projects and am able to work with SPSS and apply MS Office and LaTeX as text processing and presenting tools.

 Since August 2016 I teach undergraduate seminars in Political Sociology and Quantitative Methods.
 I taught classes on political ideologies and their impact on attitudes and behavior, a reading seminar on the classics of political attitude and voting research, and gave statistical courses in multi-level modeling and survey experiments.
 In Autumn 2018, I also received the Baden-Württemberg Zertifikat für Hochschuldidaktik.